 The amount of the credit is determined for each facility using emissions-efficiency benchmarks that reward businesses and help provide an incentive to make products in California in the most energy-efficient way possible.

-Southern California Edison (SCE) distributes the credit on behalf of the State of California every year in April, except for the 2021 credit which was distributed in March, To start a new claim, you must submit your claim on or before September 30, 2021 to receive a payout of the CA Industry Assistance Credit in April 2022.
+SCE distributes the credit on behalf of the State of California every year in April.
+To start a new claim, you must submit your claim on or before September 30, 2022 to receive a payout of the CA Industry Assistance Credit in April 2023.

 For more information, visit the CPUC website.